korfuri/django-prometheus/README.md

 `django_migrations_unapplied_by_connection`.
 You may want to alert if there are unapplied migrations.

+If you want to disable the Django migration metrics, set the `PROMETHEUS_EXPORT_MIGRATIONS` setting to False.

 ### Monitoring and aggregating the metrics

 Prometheus is quite easy to set up.
 An example prometheus.conf to